Agnes of France, Duchess of Burgundy: Life

 She was the youngest daughter of King Louis IX of France and Margaret of Provence of the Royal House of Barcelona.
 She was the youngest of eleven children, eight of whom lived to adulthood.
-As a daughter of the King of France, she was born a Princess.

 She married Robert II, Duke of Burgundy in 1279, and became the mother of eight children.

 On the death of her husband in 1306, Agnes served as regent of Burgundy for her minor son Hugh until he reached adulthood in 1311.

 She died at Côte d'Or, December 1327, and is buried at Abbaye de Cîteaux.